NStevenU/AppleALC-for-iMac12-2/README.md

 I have an iMac (27-inch, Mid 2011) model.
 There’s no design reason for its audio quality to be worse than in 2020, yet the sound quality was poor.
-The midrange was overemphasized, making the highs sound buried.
+The midrange was overemphasized, making the treble sound buried.
 Measurements revealed that Apple’s DSP tuning was suboptimal.
 So, I created my own new tuning.

 For reference, the default OCLP patch includes an older version of AppleALC, which causes issues on iMac12,2 where the built-in DSP and audio sleep functions do not work.
 When using only the OCLP patch, Apple’s DSP tuning is not applied, resulting in even worse sound quality.
 My tuned file uses version 1.9.6 with all bugs fixed, ensuring the built-in DSP, audio sleep, and other features work perfectly.